-Goals keep you focused and motivated, and increase your chances of getting what you want, whether it’s a good exam result, a new job or passing your driving test.
+Goals keep you focused and motivated, and increase your chances of getting what you want.
+This can be anything; a good exam result, a new job or passing your driving test.

 How to set a goal

 Defining your goal in specific rather than vague language helps you monitor your progress.
 For instance, ‘wanting to be happy’ is a vague goal and difficult to measure.
 It’s also hard to know when you’ve achieved it because there are no clear endpoints.

 To make your goal specific, ask yourself what the things you need to be happy are.
 You may wish to develop some new interests, start exercising on a daily basis, meet new people or find a job you enjoy.

 With specific goals like these, you can clearly see whether or not you’ve achieved them.
 This helps you stay on track.
 It also means you can celebrate when you’ve reached each milestone.